SicoZ/V-Rising-Player-Counter/README.md

 # Vexor World - Multi Players Counter Bot

 ## Introduction
-Vexor World - Players Counter Bot is a Discord bot written in Python using the Discord.py library.
+Vexor World - Multi Players Counter is a Discord bot written in Python using the Discord.py library.
 It monitors game servers and updates its Discord status based on the number of players online using data fetched from the BattleMetrics API.
 This bot is designed to run multiple instances, each monitoring a different server.

 ## Installation
 1. Clone this repository to your local machine: